Why it matters

-Nutrien Ag Solutions is collaborating with partners on a proof-of-concept fiber traceability project.
-We have partnered with a provider of “track and trace” technology to assess the isotopic fingerprint of the cotton from the grower’s field through the entire ginning and garment manufacturing process.
-In 2020-2021, the project produced over 3,000 hoodies that were sourced and manufactured in the Southeastern US.
+We partnered with a provider of “track and trace” technology to assess the isotopic fingerprint of the cotton from the grower’s field through the entire ginning and garment manufacturing process so that increasingly conscious consumers can verify that a cotton garment was produced as advertised.

 Our sustainability measurement programs use the Agrible® platform and a wide range of data to calculate indicators or metrics developed by recognized industry standard organizations.

 Consumer packaged goods (“CPG”) companies and retail businesses are striving to characterize the sustainability of their supply chains and to influence them in ways that improve the level of sustainability over time.
 Farms can represent a large proportion of the environmental footprint of many consumer goods and, for Nutrien, this is an opportunity to engage with CPG and retail businesses to measure sustainability performance and build solutions to meet their needs.
 Through our products, solutions and services, Nutrien Ag Solutions is supporting downstream organizations that are deploying sustainability measurement programs at the farm and field level.